rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-overview/index.md

     capability.
 - Add standard speed storage for customers who just need additional storage on their server.
-- Add high performance storage for databases and high performance applications, leveraging solid state drives for speed.
+- Add high-performance storage for databases and high-performance applications, leveraging solid-state drives for speed.
-- Detach your block storage and delete your server, keeping your data available and your costs down, because you only pay for what you use.
+- Detach your block storage and delete your server, keeping your data available and your costs down because you pay for only what you use.
 - Re-attach your block storage volume and move data from one server to another.

 ### Access Cloud Block Storage

-Access Cloud Block Storage either through the GUI interface of the [Cloud Control Panel](https://login.rackspace.com/) or through the API.
+Access Cloud Block Storage through either the [Cloud Control Panel](https://login.rackspace.com/) GUI interface or the API.
 This product introduction walks you through Cloud Control Panel access.
-If you prefer to interact with Cloud Block Storage programmatically, view the [Developer Guide](https://docs.rackspace.com/docs/cloud-block-storage/v1/developer-guide/).
+If you prefer to interact with Cloud Block Storage programmatically, see the [Developer Guide](https://docs.rackspace.com/docs/cloud-block-storage/v1/developer-guide/).

 ### Limits of Cloud Block Storage